 This highlights the need for investing in cybersecurity services intended to deal with security risks related to remote working.

 - Large Attack Surface – Organisations with increased cloud presence and non-company owned device usage have added to the overall attack surface of an organisation.

-- Perimeter-Less Boundaries – Concepts of ‘my network’ , ‘your network’ are a thing of past.
+- Perimeter-Less Boundaries – Concepts of ‘my network’, ‘your network’ are a thing of the past.
 Traditional security controls such as firewalls are no more effective where multi-layered complexities (mobile devices, remote staff and personal devices) are all part of an organisation.

-- Bring Your Own Device (BYOD) – Lack of strict policies and boundaries between trusted and untrusted networks are a headache.
-Whether it’s guest network usage by staff with corporate and personal devices, or lack of enforcement of policies via security policy and technical controls, all these gaps add to increased risk.
+- Bring Your Own Device (BYOD) – Lack of strict policies and boundaries between trusted and untrusted networks is a headache.
+Whether it’s guest network usage by staff with corporate and personal devices or lack of enforcement of policies via security policy and technical controls, all these gaps add to increased risk.

 - Identity and Access Management – Changes at multiple levels are required in order to ensure tracking and auditing of events taking place.
 This could relate to user access authorisations, new policies, violations and non-compliance.

 - Weakened Security Controls – Added pressures of financial stress and digital transformation on the organisations, security controls change is not just limited to email and firewall changes.
 This encompasses exceptions to current policies, changes to segmentation to ensure continued access and lots of unexpected changes without security thought behind decisions.

 Cybersecurity is most effective when it is proactive.

 - Keep separate devices for work and personal use where possible.